Finding and using resources

 Liaison Librarians can help you source OERs in your subject areas, and identify what type of creative commons license applies to them and how they can be re-used.

-The Learning Repository contains collections of RMIT-created as well as creative commons-licensed OERs from other institutions that can be used for your teaching.
+The Digital Collections Repository contains RMIT-created as well as creative commons-licensed OERs from other institutions that can be used for your teaching.
 Find out more: